 - Hold a university credential that is equivalent to a US baccalaureate (Bachelor's) degree. - All Transcripts from non-US institutions must be evaluated by a recognized evaluation service (e.g. ECE or WES). - Arrange for three letters of reference to be submitted by academicians, employers, or other persons who can attest to the applicant's potential for success in graduate study in communication and leadership.
 These letters should be sent to the Communication Studies Department, Morgan 206, Washburn University, Topeka, Kansas 66621. - Meet the required level of English proficiency by iBT TOEFL score, IELTS, or another accepted measure of English proficiency.
 Contact international@ washburn.edu with questions regarding this requirement. - Submit the required international application materials to the Office of International Programs.
-A complete list of the required documentation can be viewed on-line at www.washburn.edu/international- admissions.
+A complete list of the required documentation can be viewed on-line at www.washburn.edu/international-admissions.

-Transfer credit from other accredited graduate programs will be considered on a case-by-case basis, but in no case will more than ten hours of transfer credit be accepted.
+Transfer credit from other accredited graduate programs will be considered on a case-by-case basis.

-- A minimum of 30 semester hours of credit. - A cumulative grade point average of at least 3.0. - At least two-thirds of the semester hours required for the degree must be earned at Washburn University. - All course work must be completed within eight (8) calendar years.
+- A minimum of 30 semester hours of credit. - A cumulative grade point average of at least 3.0. - At least two-thirds of the semester hours required for the degree must be earned at Washburn University. - All course work must be completed within six (6) calendar years.

 All courses will be offered online in eight-week terms.
-Two eight-week online courses are offered each semester in a rotation that provides convenience and flexibility for the working graduate student and allows the program to be completed in as little as two years.
+Two eight-week online courses are offered each semester in a rotation that provides convenience and flexibility for the working graduate student and allows the program to be completed in as little as two years (if attending full-time).